 Climate change in the Andes is shrouded in myths that risk concealing the real issues

 It’s a myth that rising temperatures and the melting of glaciers in the Andes is the main factor influencing water availability.

 A month after our third Forum, what sticks in my mind?
 It was an intense week, rich in encounters, sparkling debates and a blossom of new ideas.
 Our Forum’s Policy and Impact Panel helped us better understand who we are, what we do, and how we impact…

-Nile Basin participants reflect on the IFWF3 With a 45-person delegation, the Nile Basin was well-represented at the third International Forum for Water and Food.
-The Forum, which took place in Thswane, South Africa, from 14 to 17 November 2011, brought about 300 representatives from the six river basins of […]
+Nile Basin participants reflect on the IFWF3 With a 45-person delegation, the Nile Basin was well-represented at the Third International Forum for Water and Food.
+The Forum, which took place in Tshwane, South Africa, from 14 to 17 November 2011, brought about 300 representatives from the six river basins of […]

 An interview with Mr Pech Sokhem, representative to Cambodia for CPWF-Mekong